kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>If you want to prep for these tests from a JS standpoint, <a href="https://www.codewars.com/">Codewars</a> is probably the easiest free resource right now. <a href="https://www.geeksforgeeks.org/">Geeks for Geeks</a> is next and is also free...a bit more structured towards the tests.</p>

 <p><a href="https://www.hackerrank.com/">HackerRank</a> is free and is probably the closet representation of what an algo test looks like.
-Lots of the tests I took were on HackerRank.</p>
+Lots of the tests I took for interviews were on HackerRank.</p>

-<p><a href="https://leetcode.com/">LeetCode</a> has free content but also has a premium subscription of USD$35 a month.
-I bought the premium subscription at the suggestion of a Google developer and suggest it as well: you'll see lots of sample questions close to what you'll see on the tests.</p>
+<p><a href="https://leetcode.com/">LeetCode</a> has free content but a Google developer suggested I buy their premium subscription at USD$35 a month.
+I did and now I suggest it: you'll see many sample questions close to what you'll see on the tests.</p>

 <p>Many suggest <a href="https://www.crackingthecodinginterview.com/">the "Cracking the Coding Interview" book</a> but it's a big read.
 However, its chapter on <a href="https://www.freecodecamp.org/news/big-o-notation-why-it-matters-and-why-it-doesnt-1674cfa8a23c/">Big O notation</a> is excellent.</p>
 </li>